The Bankrate promise

 “Lenders can charge what they want for the risk they take in making a loan,” Ailion says.

-Who should use a hard money loan?
+Who is a hard money loan best for?

 With typical repayment periods of one to five years, hard money loans are most suitable for short-term projects, such as when an investor expects to quickly fix up and sell a property for a profit.